vishnuvishal-11/Vishnuvishal/DailyTask.md

        - Keep counter value from 1 to 10
        - Use redis distributive memeory to hold the values of AccessList Pojo class
        - implement rate limiting with the help of redis ..
+       - read rate limiting value from application properties

+>*DAY 21* [01-JuN-2022]

+**TASK_GIVEN:**

+       - read rate limiting value from application properties
+       - Read redis
+       - What is the difference between a port and a socket?- Stack Overfow article
+       - Update daily task regularly